 - Personal Flotation Device (a life jacket for you!)

 When I was shopping around for a dog-friendly paddleboard, the first thing I considered was the weight capacity of the board.
 I looked for a board that would accommodate me and both of my dogs.
 Since I have big dogs, it means I needed a bigger board!

-I recommend you look for a paddleboard that can hold the weight of you and your dog, plus some wiggle room.
+I recommend you look for a stand up paddle board that can hold the weight of you and your dog, plus some wiggle room.
 You should also consider the width of the board, the wider it is, the more stable it will be.
 And with a dog walking around, you want it to be as stable as possible!
 I recently published a whole blog post with my top Inflatable Stand Up Paddle Boards for Large Dogs, check it out!

 I was excited to discover inflatable stand-up paddleboards.
 I live in a small house in the city and need to drive to the water, so an inflatable board is really convenient!
 When it’s packed away it fits in my car and I can store it in my basement.
 Once we get to the water, the storage backpack makes it each for me to carry my board from the car to the water where I inflate it.

 I have the BOTE Breeze Aero Inflatable Stand Up Paddleboard.
-With an inflatable board, a lot of people are concerned their dog’s nails could pop the board.
+With inflatable paddle boards, a lot of people are concerned their dog’s nails could pop the board.
 But that is highly unlikely!
-The inflatable board is sturdy enough for dogs and you should not be concerned about it being punctured.
+The inflatable paddle board is sturdy enough for dogs and you should not be concerned about it being punctured.

 If you’ve never seen an inflatable board in person, you’ll be shocked at how rigid and tough it is.
 The one I have is made with a military-grade PVC shell and has a special composite fiber core that makes the board super rigid when it’s fully inflated.
 This is nothing like a pool floatie!
 In fact, I think it feels just as durable and tough as a regular paddleboard.